International Non-Proprietary Name (INN): deproteinized hemoderivative of calf blood

 ATC code: B06AB

-Actovegin\ inhibits development of apoptosis induced by the beta amyloid peptide (Aβ25-35).
-Actovegin modulates the\ nuclear factor kappa-light-chain-enhancer of activated B cells\ (NF-kB), a protein complex which plays an important role in regulating apoptosis processes and inflammation in the central and peripheral nervous systems.
+Actovegin® inhibits the development of apoptosis induced by the beta-amyloid peptide (Aβ25-35).
+Actovegin® modulates the nuclear factor kappa-light-chain-enhancer of activated B cells (NF-kB), a protein complex that plays an important role in regulating apoptosis processes and inflammation in the central and peripheral nervous systems.

-Another mechanism of\ action is connected to nuclear poly (ADP-ribose) polymerase (PARP).
-PARP is vital to detection and repair of single chain DNA.
+Another mechanism of action is connected to nuclear poly (ADP-ribose) polymerase (PARP).
+PARP is vital to the detection and repair of single-chain DNA.
 Nevertheless, too much activation of this enzyme may lead to cell death in the presence of certain conditions such as cerebrovascular disease and diabetic polyneuropathy.
-Actovegin inhibits the activity of PARP, which leads to functional and morphological improvement of the central nervous system.
-The therapeutic effects of Actovegin, which act on processes of microcirculation and the endothelium, are an increase in the speed of capillary blood flow, a decrease in pericapillary space, a decrease in myogenic tone of the precapillary arterioles and capillary sphincters, a decrease in the degree of blood flow with improved circulation of blood in the capillary bed, as well as stimulation of endothelial nitric oxide synthase function, which affects the microcirculatory bed.
-Over the course of various studies, it has been established that the onset of Actovegin occurs no later than 30 minutes of taking the drug.
-The maximum effect is observed after 3 hours of parenteral consumption and 2-6 hours after oral consumption of the drug.
+Actovegin® inhibits the activity of PARP, which leads to functional and morphological improvement of the central nervous system.
+The therapeutic effects of Actovegin®, which act on processes of microcirculation and the endothelium, are an increase in the speed of capillary blood flow, a decrease in pericapillary space, a decrease in the myogenic tone of the precapillary arterioles and capillary sphincters, a decrease in the degree of blood flow with an improved circulation of blood in the capillary bed, as well as stimulation of endothelial nitric oxide synthase function, which affects the microcirculatory bed.
+Over the course of various studies, it has been established that the onset of Actovegin® occurs no later than 30 minutes of taking the drug.
+The maximum effect is observed after 3 hours of parenteral consumption and 2–6 hours after oral consumption of the drug.

 Dosage and administration